 Key West is open-plan and open to suggestions.
 The large living room opens out onto the kitchen, giving loads of scope for socialising as you stir and stew your supper.
 After a day walking the canals or yomping the hills, get together here at night for chats, games and laughs, with dogs at your feet.

 There’s fun aplenty in the rest of the house.
 Kick off your evening in the Pineapple Bar.
 This is the space that invented ‘hanging out’.
-Dotted with bright, breezy beanbags and boasting an actual bar, this is the place to keep your glasses topped up as you go potty over the American pool table.
+Dotted with bright, breezy beanbags and boasting an actual bar, this is the place to keep your glasses topped up as you go potty over the American pool table and take on your mates with a game of beer pong.
 Or watch the day disappear on the Playstation console.